Find Therapists and Counselors in Aurora, Colorado

 A study from the Colorado Health Institute showed that in the metro Denver area, which includes Aurora, anywhere from 10 to 15 percent of the population reported experiencing poor mental health.

 Substance abuse is an issue as well.
-One study indicated Colorado has the third-worst drug problem of any other state, and the highest percentage of teenage and adult drug users in the U.S. Colorado is often ranked as the number one state for deaths related to overdose, primarily because of prescription pain medications.
+Colorado is the third highest state with adults of unmet drug treatment.
+Colorado is often ranked as the number one state for deaths related to overdose, primarily because of prescription pain medications.
 Other substances frequently abused in the state include heroin, cocaine, and meth.

 In Aurora, 17 percent of residents had income levels below the poverty level in 2016, as compared to a rate of 15 percent for the entire state of Colorado.
 Nearly 19 percent of children in Aurora were living below the poverty level in 2016, compared to a rate of around 13 percent for the state.

 Not just Aurora, but the state of Colorado ranks among the top ten states in the country for the highest divorce rates.
 The number of divorces per 1,000 residents is 4.4.

 Many people who need mental health care seek treatment at the local emergency room.
 The state of Colorado only has 15 psychiatrists per 100,000 people, but there are options available to people.
 One example is the Aurora Mental Health Center.

 The Aurora Mental Health Center has what is called Connect to Care treatment centers, where people can go for immediate treatment.
 The Aurora Mental Health Center is a nonprofit, private community health center.
 The organization can respond to crises anytime, and they have mobile crises response centers set up in various communities.